rosasaul/morbo/README.md

 # Morbo

-Morbo is an in home set of high quality loq cost air sensors.
-This is designed to help monitor indoor air quality.
+Morbo is an in home set of high quality low cost air sensors.
+This is designed to help monitor indoor air quality, but could work outdoor in a limited setting.

 ## TODO